Knowledge base

 Other services like domain names do not have a STATISTICAL section:

-Certain specific services like ticketing allow for even more detailed rights to be granted:
+Certain specific services like ticketing allow granting even more detailed rights:

 Easier access: Work Teams